Elizabeth G. Ferris: Education

+Career

+Research

 Ferris’ work encompasses a wide range of issues related to human rights, forced migration, humanitarian action, the role of civil society in protecting displaced populations and the security implications of displacement.
 In her latest book, The Politics of Protection: The Limits of Humanitarian Action(Brookings, 2011), Ferris examines inconsistent ways in which protection is defined and applied.
 She argues that the protection paradigms currently in use are inadequate to meet the challenges of the future, such as climate change, protracted displacement, and the changing nature of warfare.